-Measurable Goal(s): -Enforce WDO. -Review revise and accept SMPP template language related to this provision by end of year 12.
+Measurable Goal(s): -Enforce WDO. -Review revise and accept SMPP template language related to this provision by end of year 14.

-The Village enforced the WDO in Year 12 and passed the IDDE Ordinance regarding illicit discharges giving authority to the village for appropriate enforcement procedures and actions.
-In addition the village passed a Phosphorus Ordinance 2015-13 giving authority to the village for appropriate enforcement procedures and actions regulating the sale of phosphorus in fertilizers.
+The Village enforced the WDO in Year 13.
+In Year 12 the Village passed the IDDE Ordinance regarding illicit discharges giving authority to the Village for appropriate enforcement procedures and actions.
+In addition, the Village passed a Phosphorous Ordinance 2015-13 giving authority to the Village for appropriate enforcement procedures and actions regulating the sale of phosphorous in fertilizers.

 Our enforcement officer inspects all job sites for any development disturbing more than 0.5 acres of new impervious area.
-The Village had several large road construction projects and submitted the required NOI to the IEPA for permit and notified when the projects were completed and stabilization was reached.
+The Village had a large road construction project in Year 13 Nippersink Road, and submitted the required NOI to the IEPA for permit and notified when the project was completed and stabilization reached.